| BUYERS GUIDE

 Bus4x4 – best known for its 2WD to 4WD conversions for mining company transport – has introduced a high-ground clearance version of its HiAce Commuter that’s also fitted with a two-speed transfer case.

-As a commercial vehicle the Bus4x4 HiAce HLT (High Lift Trooper) is intended to replace the LandCruiser Troop Carrier as a go-almost-anywhere people transporter, service van or ambulance.
+As a commercial vehicle the Bus4x4 HiAce is a possible substitute for the LandCruiser Troop Carrier as a go-almost-anywhere people transporter, service van or ambulance.
 There’s also a camper van in the mix, with customised interior packages.

-Our test Bus4x4 HiAce HLT was the company’s prototype, in eight-seat, mine-bus configuration, but the company will build HLT vans into campervans with pop-top roofs.
+Our 2014 test Bus4x4 HiAce HLT was the company’s prototype, in eight-seat, mine-bus configuration.

 Getting in and out of the HLT was something of a challenge, because there was no additional step provided.
 However, a drop-down step and additional grab handles are in the design phase.